Humidifier Buying Guide

 As the most basic

 division of humidifiers, there are cool mist and warm mist models.
 Cool mist humidifiers are typified

 by the lack of any type of heating during the humidifying process.
 Most standard room humidifiers available today are cool mist humidifiers.
 Warm mist humidity is generally

 created in one of two ways.
 Either the water is boiled, like in a traditional boiler style humidifier, or the water is warmed.
 The latter is a common

 feature of dual mist ultrasonic humidifiers.
-Those that warm generally lose most of the heat by the time it exits the machine.
-So,
+Those that warm generally lose most of the heat by the time it exits the machine, and boiler style

 This humidifier choice is largely a matter of personal preference.
 As

 Dr. Henry Bernstein, confirms, "I do not have a preference between a warm or cool mist humidifier since